Learn what foods cause cellulite and thigh fat on legs - and have an advanced cellulite treatment at LipoTherapeia

 The worst foods for cellulite: fried food, sugar, excess fat, excess carbs, food with BPA in it

-If I had to put it in one sentence I would say:
+If I had to put it in a few bullet points I would say:

-And there is good justification for that statement:
+And there is good justification for the above list:

 • Sugar is one of the top three causes of cellulite these days and a major reason for the increase in cellulite in the last few decades.
 Sugar is responsible for glycation, inflammation and fat accumulation, i.e. three distinct hallmarks of cellulite.